foundersandcoders/coursebook/src/course/syllabus/pre-app-5/project.md

 ### Core Stories

 Together, you and your partner should decide who will lead on each user story.
 You may need to rely on each other for parts of the project.
-Try to split the work evenly between you both.
+Split the work evenly between you both.

+We have estimated each user story to give you a rough idea of how long it might take.
+We are assuming each developer's velocity for this sprint is 5 story points.

+For more information and definitions of these terms, see our [project management page](./handbook/project-management).

 **As a potential client, I want to:**